Methane leak: Examples of methane leaks

 Individual methane leaks are reported as specific events with a large quantity of gas released.
 An example followed the 2022 Nord Stream pipeline sabotage.
 Following early reports that the escape might exceed 10^{5} tonnes, The International Methane Emissions Observatory of the United Nations Environment Programme analyzed the release.
-In February 2023 it put the mass of methane gas in the range 7.5 to 23.0 x 10^{4} tonnes.
+In February 2023 it put the mass of methane gas in the range 7.5 to 23.0 × 10^{4} tonnes.
 In terms of overall human-made methane emissions, these figures are under 0.1% of the annual total.

 Satellite data detection has shown that methane super emitter sites in Turkmenistan, USA and Russia are responsible for the biggest number of events from fossil fuel facilities.
 Estimated emissions from oil and gas ultra-emitters rank highest for Turkmenistan with 1.3 megatons (Mt) of methane per year, followed by Russia, the United States, Iran, Kazakhstan, and Algeria.
 Equipment failures are normally responsible for the releases, which can last for weeks.

-The Aliso Canyon gas leak of 2015 has been quantified as at least 1.09 x 10^{5} tonnes of methane.
+The Aliso Canyon gas leak of 2015 has been quantified as at least 1.09 × 10^{5} tonnes of methane.
 Satellite data for the Raspadskaya coal mine, Kemerovo Oblast, Russia indicated in 2022 an hourly methane leakage rate of 87 tonnes; this compares to 60 tonnes per hour of natural gas leaking from the Aliso Canyon incident, considered among the worst recorded leak events.

-Spain's Technical University of Valencia, in a study published in 2022, found that a super emitter event at a gas and oil platform in the Gulf of Mexico released around 4 x 10^{4} tonnes of methane during a 17-day time period in December 2021 (hourly rate around 98 tonnes).
+Spain's Technical University of Valencia, in a study published in 2022, found that a super emitter event at a gas and oil platform in the Gulf of Mexico released around 4 × 10^{4} tonnes of methane during a 17-day time period in December 2021 (hourly rate around 98 tonnes).
 Another major event in 2022 was a leak of 427 tonnes an hour in August, near Turkmenistan's Caspian coast and a major pipeline.

-Mitigation of Ultra-Emitters
+Mitigation of ultra-emitters

 Ultra-emitters of methane are characterized by producing more than 25 tons/hour of CH_{4} from oil and gas activities, and are in the top 1% of methane emitters in the world.
 Reducing emissions from these sites can be done by enforcing leak detection and by reducing venting during routine maintenance.

-Ultra-emitters are common and particularly large in Russia, Iran, and Kazakhstan, representing 10-20% of annual reported emissions across the globe.
-The U.S. is found to house 5% of annual worldwide emissions, but this number excludes emissions from drilling in the Permian basin, which accounts for 10% of U.S. natural gas production.
-Drilling in the Permian basin creates about 2.7 Mt a year of emissions, which is 35% of U.S. oil and gas production emissions.
+Ultra-emitters are common and particularly large in Russia, Iran, Turkmenistan, and Kazakhstan, representing 10-20% of annual reported emissions across the globe.
+The U.S. is found to house 5% of annual worldwide emissions, but this number excludes emissions from drilling in the Permian Basin, which accounts for 10% of U.S. natural gas production.
+Drilling in the Permian Basin creates about 2.7 Mt a year of emissions, which is 35% of U.S. oil and gas production emissions.

 Spending for mitigation of ultra-emitters is funded by the International Energy Agency (IEA), Environmental Protection Agency (EPA), and International Institute for Applied Systems Analysis (IIASA).
 Emissions from ultra-emitters are expected to be more cost-effective to mitigate than average-sized sources due to efficiency and leak efforts.